0xAX/linux-insides/SysCall/syscall-1.md

 Don't worry about the `SYSCALL_DEFINE3` macro for now, we'll come back to it.

-The second part of our example is the same, but we call other system call.
-In this case we call [exit](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/entry/syscalls/syscall_64.tbl#L69) system call.
+The second part of our example is the same, but we call another system call.
+In this case we call the [exit](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/entry/syscalls/syscall_64.tbl#L69) system call.
 This system call gets only one parameter:

 * Return value